 Why AI Is a Game-Changer for Small Businesses

-AI might sound futuristic, but in reality it’s just another tool — like email or social media — that helps small businesses get things done faster.
+AI is moving so fast right now, it can seem intimidating, but it is a really useful tool that can save you hours of work.
+Clearing out your emails, keeping your social media up-to-date, there are many AI tools that help small businesses get things done faster.
 ChatGPT, for example, works like a smart assistant: you type in a question or task, and it generates text you can use as a draft.

 It doesn’t replace your own ideas or expertise, but it can save you time and spark inspiration.
 Imagine you run a choir in York and you’re trying to explain what makes your rehearsals special.
 Instead of staring at a blank page, you can ask ChatGPT to help draft a welcoming description that highlights inclusivity, humour, and community.